orbbec/docs/OrbbecSDKv2_User_Guide/source/2_QuickStarts/QuickStart.md

 Use the ob_quick_start sample as an introductory example to understand and use the SDK API.
 First, build the ob_quick_start sample and run it to start capturing data streams.

 - Note:
- Make sure to copy the required SDK dynamic libraries and OpenCV DLLs to the directory where ob_quick_start.exe is located.
+ Make sure to copy the required SDK dynamic libraries(extensions & OrbbecSDK.dll) and OpenCV DLLs to the directory where ob_quick_start.exe is located.
 The OpenCV libraries are essential for rendering the sample views.

 ![image.png](../Images/CMake_Compile_5.png)